ddev/ddev-browsersync/README.md

 > :bulb: This add-on moves to a per-project approach in v2.5.0+.
 You can safely delete the global `~/.ddev/commands/web/browsersync` once you’re on v2.5.0 or higher—this will not affect usage.

-When installing current versions, a warning is displayed if the global command (`~/.ddev/commands/web/browsersync`) is detected.
-You may safely delete his file.

 If you run `ddev browsersync` from a local project and get `Error: unknown command "browsersync" for "ddev"`, run the following to add the command to the project: